HSF/prmon/doc/CONTRIBUTING.md

 - the feature should be supported by an integration test
 - the code should be commented as needed so that others can understand it
-- code should be formatted using the *Google* style of `clang-format`
+- C++ code should be formatted using the *Google* style of `clang-format`
   - i.e. `clang-format --style=Google ...`
   - There is a `clang-format` CMake target that will do this automatically so we recommend that is run before making the pull request
+- Python code should be formatted with `black` (following the Scikit-HEP recommendation) and should also be clean with the `flake8` linter
+  - See the `.flake8` file for the configuration to be compatible with `black`
+  - There are `black` and `flake8` build targets that will run the formatter and linter respectively

 We will review the code before accepting the pull request.